Samruk-Energy

-Samruk-Energy JSC is a state-owned Kazakhstani company engaged in the electric power sector.
+Samruk-Energy (Самұрық-Энерго) is a state-owned Kazakhstani company engaged in the electric power sector.
 The company is vertically integrated, with businesses spanning coal mining, power generation, transmission, and distribution.

 History

 The company was founded in 2007.
 It is a wholly owned subsidiary of Samruk-Kazyna, Kazakhstan's sovereign wealth fund.
 The company was set up to modernize Kazakhstan's energy sector.
 It focuses on reducing Foreign exchange risk, improving operational efficiency, and identifying renewable energy opportunities.

 In 2013, the company secured a ₸14.2 billion (US$94 million) loan from the Eurasian Development Bank to finance the construction of Kazakhstan's first large-scale wind farm.
 In 2016, it received a loan equivalent to €100 million in local currency from the European Bank for Reconstruction and Development(EBRD).

 In March 2019, Samruk-Energy became the first business partner of the European Bank for Reconstruction and Development to sign the United Nations' Women's Empowerment Principles (WEPs) as part of the EBRD's Equal Opportunities Initiative.
 Samruk-Energy subsidiary, Bogatyr Komir LLP, is the largest coal mining company in Kazakhstan.

 In 2022, Samruk-Kazyna announced its plan to reduce its ownership in its companies, such as KazMunayGas and Air Astana, through a series of privatizations and initial public offerings to be completed by 2025.